Civil Rights and Civil Liberties

 Within a year, Blake left the Department to become security chief with an aerospace company but she would still have her day in court.

-During the litigation, Center attorneys Tom Hunt and Tim Flynn had to overcome fear and folklore concerning the ability of women, without the size, strength or "command presence" traditionally associated with police work, to perform effectively.
-The Center filed over 600 legal documents with the court and took over 50 depositions from police officials in other cities concerning the performance of women officers.
+During the litigation, CLIPI attorneys had to overcome fear and folklore concerning the ability of women, without the size, strength or "command presence" traditionally associated with police work, to perform effectively.
+CLIPI filed over 600 legal documents with the court and took over 50 depositions from police officials in other cities concerning the performance of women officers.

-In a consent decree approved by the federal court in March 1981, the Department agreed to eliminate its exclusionary policies.
+Following the Ninth Circuit’s remand of the proceedings, in a subsequent March 1981 consent decree, LAPD agreed to eliminate its exclusionary policies.
 The minimum height requirement was reduced to 5 feet.
 The ban on promotions beyond Sergeant was lifted.
 The Department agreed to hire women in sufficient numbers "to eliminate the effects of past discrimination."
 A $2 million relief fund was set up for victims of past discriminatory practices.
-Blake consent decree includes the largest back pay award negotiated to that time in an employment discrimination case in California.
-The decree also sets a 25% goal for the hiring of qualified women until they constitute 20% of all sworn officers.
+The Blake consent decree included the largest back pay award negotiated to that time in an employment discrimination case in California.
+The decree also set a 25 percent goal for hiring qualified women until they constituted 20 percent of all sworn officers.
 (When the case was filed, women officers comprised barely 2% of LAPD's workforce.)
-Similar goals for minority hiring and for promotions of women and minorities are included.
+Similar goals for minority hiring and for promotions of women and minorities were included.

-Blake, now retired and living in Washington State, flew down for the final court proceedings.
+Blake, by then retired and living in Washington State, flew down for the final court proceedings.
 From the steps of the courthouse, she told reporters, "I stand today recognized as a first-class citizen and I'm proud."

 The Blake case marked a watershed victory in the women’s employment discrimination field.
 Gender stereotypes could no longer be used as the basis for discrimination against women, even in employment fields such as police work, where arguably a large muscular masculine body frame would be an asset.
 As the Los Angeles Times put it in an editorial on the Blake case, “Danger is unrelated to gender or race.
 It is time to redress a long-standing inequity, rather than resist inevitable change.”

 In related litigation throughout the 1970’s and ‘80’s, CLIPI sued numerous public agencies in Southern California for alleged employment discrimination against women and minorities.
 In one such case, for example, after a full trial, the Los Angeles County Fire Departments was found to employ only nine African-American fire fighters on its force of more than 1,900 officers.
-Davis and cases against the Santa Ana Police and Fire Department, the City of Torrance Police Department, the Pasadena Police and Fire Departments, the Los Angeles Department of Water and Power and the Los Angeles Unified School District resulted in substantial back pay awards and potent hiring orders setting forth goals and timetables for future compliance.
+Davis, and cases against the Santa Ana Police and Fire Department, the City of Torrance Police Department, the Pasadena Police and Fire Departments, the Los Angeles Department of Water and Power and the Los Angeles Unified School District resulted in substantial back pay awards and potent hiring orders setting forth goals and timetables for future compliance.
+Another series of employment discrimination lawsuits against large grocery store chains obtained thousands of good paying jobs for minorities.